fabiofortkamp/Tabelir/README.md

 where:

 - the first string denotes the other parameter (in addition to pressure);
 - the second string denotes the phase (where `equivLIQUID` is an equivalent, lumped liquid phase)
 - the third string denotes the property that is being tabulated

 The table looks like this:

 ```csv
 pressure/temperature,T1,T2,T3
 P1,value11,value12,value13
 P2,value21,value22,value23
 ```

 ## Features

 - [CoolProp](http://www.coolprop.org) as the data source
 - Only temperature and gas tables are implemented
 - Only Methane is implemented

 ## TODO

 - [ ] Generate enthalpy-based tables
 - [ ] Customize range
 - [ ] Implement phase algorithm to calculate all phases
 - [ ] Parse fluid name

 ## Installation

+Tabelir is tested with Python versions 3.8-3.11.

 You can install _Tabelir_ via [pip] from [PyPI]: